Skip to content

 • Paper towels

-At this point, you should be ready to assemble the caster modules.
+You should now be ready to assemble the caster modules.
 In the following subsections, we will follow the swerve module assembly guide to build the modules, with a few slight modifications.

 Note